keonik/AWS-cloud-practitioner-notes/README.md

 ### AWS Organizations

-Allows organizations to manage multiple accounts under a single master account Provides orgs with the ability to leverage consolidated billing for all accounts Enables organzations to centralize logging and security standards across accounts
+Allows organizations to manage multiple accounts under a single master account Provides organizations with the ability to leverage consolidated billing for all accounts Enables organizations to centralize logging and security standards across accounts

 ## Architecture on AWS